 “We need to understand what this means for our customers – what will technology leaders such as VPs of Infrastructure and Automation, CTOs, engineering leaders, and CIOs need to enable their companies to survive these uncertain times and be positioned as leaders in their industries regardless of what emerges from this crisis?”

 After defining four potential future scenarios and what they would mean for Puppet’s customers and their own operations, the leadership team designed a bold strategy.
 According to Wassenaar, they immediately refined their product roadmap to support their large enterprise customers’ most advanced security and remote network needs.

 They shifted their marketing investments and tailored their messages to best resonate with relevant current day customer challenges.
-Puppet shifted their go-to-market model and prepared their workforce for a long-term virtual reality including accelerating the build out of remote services and investing in employee home offices.
-In recognition that some of their strategy choices are dependent on which future they’ll face, Wassenaar created a set of external triggers that will evoke strategies as they evolve.
-For example, if the economy grows by a certain percent, they anticipate an uptick in business digitalization and the mass adoption of DevOps, which will trigger an increased investment in their cloud native efforts.
+Puppet shifted its go-to-market model and prepared its workforce for a long-term virtual reality including accelerating the build-out of remote services and investing in employee home offices.
+In recognition that some of their strategic choices are dependent on which future they’ll face, Wassenaar created a set of external triggers that will evoke strategies as they evolve.
+For example, if the economy grows by a certain percent, they anticipate an uptick in business digitalization and the mass adoption of DevOps, which will trigger an increased investment in their cloud-native efforts.

 Wassenaar and her team found so much value in the scenario planning process they now provide a technology-centric version of the open-source toolkit for their customers.
 They’re helping Puppet customers identify no-regret moves that enable action today and set the foundation for future success as any number of potential futures emerge.